The White Queen (TV series): Recurring

 The large majority of the cast is British, but since the drama was shot in Belgium, several local actors are featured: Veerle Baetens, Jurgen Delnaet, Joren Seldeslachts, Elsa Houben, Ben Forceville and Ben Van den Heuvel all appear in the serial.
 Rebecca Ferguson who portrays Elizabeth Woodville, the White Queen, is from Sweden (her mother is originally from England).

 Production

 The budget was £25 million and took 120 days to shoot, consisting of 250 sets including: dungeons, palaces, castles, 12 state banquets and at least two coronations.

-Filming began in September 2012 and lasted until March 2013.

-Two versions were made, one for the BBC and a more sexually explicit version for the US.
+Filming spanned September 2012 to March 2013.
+Two edited versions were made, one for the BBC and a more sexually explicit version for the US.

 A companion two-part documentary series, The Real White Queen and Her Rivals, presented by Philippa Gregory, was made to accompany the series.
 It was broadcast on BBC Two on 17 and 24 July 2013.